Book cover

 }

-The first example, which breaks the empty stack test into two, tends to be more readable and easier to understand than the second one, which does everything in a single test.
-Furthermore, when the tests in the first example fail, it’s simpler to identify the reason for the failure than in the second example, which can fail for two reasons.
+The first example, which separates the empty stack test into two distinct tests, tends to be more readable and easier to understand than the second one, which combines both checks in a single test.
+Furthermore, when a test in the first example fails, it’s easier to identify the specific reason for the failure compared to the second example, which can fail for two distinct reasons.

 However, we should not be dogmatic in following this rule (link, Chapter 4).
-The reason is that there are cases where it’s justified to have more than one assert per method.
-For example, suppose we need to test a getBook function that returns an object with the title, author, year, and publisher of a book.
-In this case, it’s justified to have four assert commands in the test, checking each of the fields of the returned object, as in the following code.
+There are cases where multiple assert statements per method are justified.
+For example, consider a getBook function that returns an object with the title, author, year, and publisher of a book.
+In this case, it’s reasonable to have four assert statements in the test, each checking one of the fields of the returned object, as shown in the following code.

 @Test